 For the past several years I’ve been participating in the SPG Amex Stars program, which has taken me to some pretty awesome places.
-Earlier in the year I was able to attend the SPG Amex Card Member Event at the US Open, which is exclusively for card members.
+Previously, I was able to attend the SPG Amex Card Member Event at the US Open, which was exclusively for cardmembers.

-Sheraton club lounge access is now a perk of the SPG Business Amex
+Sheraton club lounge access was a perk of the SPG Business Amex

 For a long time one of the weak points of the card was that it had foreign transaction fees.
 Those have now finally been eliminated, making the SPG American Express a great card to use when traveling internationally.

 As part of the Amex Stars program I was sent on an international trip for four nights so I could use the card without foreign transaction fees.
 I put a lot of thought into where to go, and after much consideration decided on Madrid.
 I’ve always been intrigued by the Westin Palace Madrid, which looks like a cool, quirky property.
 And in early November I figured the weather would still be quite nice.
 Also, Madrid isn’t that far from the US, so it wouldn’t be a ridiculous trip to take for just four nights.

 The SPG Amex covered the cost of my roundtrip (economy) airfare and four nights at the Westin Palace Madrid.
 Then I used two systemwide upgrades on American to upgrade the roundtrip journey.